Taking Reactor Temperatures

-If researchers could one day look inside working reaction vessels to see and measure various aspects of chemical reactions as they occur, that knowledge could transform many important industrial processes.
+If researchers could one day look inside working reaction vessels to see and precisely measure a variety of aspects of chemical reactions as they occur, that knowledge could transform many important industrial processes.
 It would allow engineers to customize reactor geometry and dimensions and tailor catalyst distribution to maximize energy efficiency, product output, and chemical selectivity.

 This NMR technique could be the breakthrough that gives researchers a tool, based on familiar technology, to monitor reactants as they flow past catalysts and turn into products, Bouchard says.
-They would be able to pinpoint where within a reactor the chemistry takes place, which regions are chemically hot, and which are not, he says.
+They would be able to pinpoint where within a reactor the chemistry takes place and which regions are chemically hot and which are not, he says.

 The UCLA group developed the new NMR thermometry method to sidestep all of those problems.
-They place the reactor inside the NMR equipment and subject the sample to a non-uniform magnetic field as is commonly done in NMR experiments.
-As cool gas molecules move sluggishly through the non-homogeneous field, they experience a broad distribution of field strengths and then “read” as broad NMR line widths, Bouchard explains.
-In contrast, hot gases zip around quickly causing all the molecules to experience a narrowly defined average field strength, which reads as sharper line widths.
+They place the reactor inside the NMR equipment and subject the sample to a nonuniform magnetic field as is commonly done in NMR experiments.
+As cool gas molecules move sluggishly through the nonhomogeneous field, they experience a broad distribution of field strengths that “read” as broad NMR line widths, Bouchard explains.
+In contrast, hot gases zip around quickly, causing those molecules to experience a narrowly defined average field strength, which reads as sharper line widths.
 These temperature-based changes in line width, then, can be used to measure temperatures inside the reactor.

 “This robust NMR method for 3-D imaging of gas temperatures with millimeter precision opens many new possibilities for in situ investigations of catalytic reactors,” says University of Washington, Seattle, catalysis specialist Charles T. Campbell.
 He adds that the technique provides a powerful new way to validate complex but approximate mathematical models of reactors that combine kinetics, thermodynamics, heat transfer, and fluid mechanics.
 “Such models are essential for designing and optimizing industrial catalytic reactors,” Campbell says.